NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 # Creating Your Model

+After doing the [Introductory Tutorial](../getting_started/GettingStarted.md#introductory-tutorial), you can find additional information on using OpenStudio by topic below.

 ## Envelope

 <p>The building envelope is created using the SketchUp OpenStudio Plug-in.
 Refer to the section on [the SketchUp Plug-in Interface Section](sketchup_plugin_interface.md) to learn more about the interface and toolbars for the plug-in.</p>